Know Your Rights: My Right to Education

 Do I have a right to complain if my child is refused admission to a school?

 Yes.
 If a school refuses to enrol your child, you may appeal the decision to the school’s Board of Management.
 If this is unsuccessful, you can appeal to the Secretary General of the Department of Education and Skills.
-You can also ask for help from the Irish Human Rights and Equality Commission to make a complaint to the Equality Tribunal or the Ombudsman for Children.
+You can also ask for help from the Irish Human Rights and Equality Commission to make a complaint to the Ombudsman for Children.

 School curriculum and exams